solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 From here, you need to find the address of this ingress to use during [cluster registration]({{% versioned_link_path fromRoot="/setup/cluster_registration/enterprise_cluster_registration" %}}).

-Some useful scripts for finding the ingress address can be found below.
-Note that these scripts assume that 1) there is only one node, and 2) the ingress port is named "https":
+Some useful scripts for finding the ingress address can be found below (we assume that the ingress port is named https.):

 {{< tabs >}}
 {{< tab name="NodePort" codelang="shell">}}
-MGMT_INGRESS_ADDRESS=$(kubectl get node -ojson | jq -r ".items[0].status.addresses[0].address")
+// Note that this command fetches the IP address of the first node.
-MGMT_INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="https")].nodePort}')
+If you have multiple nodes, make sure to fetch the IP of the node on which the istio-ingressgateway pod is deployed on (indicated by the pod's `spec.nodeName` field) MGMT_INGRESS_ADDRESS=$(kubectl get node -ojson | jq -r ".items[0].status.addresses[0].address") MGMT_INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="https")].nodePort}')
 RELAY_ADDRESS=${MGMT_INGRESS_ADDRESS}:${MGMT_INGRESS_PORT}